 5. Influencers, streamers, and esports players

-Another popular avenue for esports partnership is becoming a team’s official sponsor.
+Another avenue for esports partnerships is becoming a team's official sponsor.
 Sponsoring an esports team follows the same process as sponsoring teams in the NBA or MLS.
-The team can wear jerseys that feature the name and logo of the organization/brand that's sponsoring them whenever they compete.
+The team can wear jerseys that feature the name and logo of the organization/brand supporting them whenever they compete.
 Even better yet, they can promote brands across social media and externally from esports competitions.

 There are many professional teams across different esports games, and the most appealing thing about team sponsorship is that your brand gets represented in every competition they participate in.
-These events attract massive viewership, helping the brands gain a lot of exposure and popularity with the gamer demographic.
+These events attract massive viewership, helping the brands gain much exposure and popularity with the gamer demographic.

-Besides sponsoring a team, brands are also working with individual players to sponsor their streams.
+Besides sponsoring a team, brands also work with individual players to fund their streams.
 Gaming influencers are just as impactful as fashion and beauty influencers.
 Most of these streamers have millions of followers, and sponsoring their streams is an effective strategy for brand marketing.
-The streamer can publish promotional content on their channels to advertise the brands that are sponsoring them.
+The streamer can publish promotional content on their channels to advertise the brands sponsoring them.

 Brands and popular gaming influencers can also collaborate on a merchandise deal targeting the influencer's loyal audience.
 Take the example of the brand deal between Adidas and Tyler Blevins to launch a new sneakers collection.
 More popularly known as Ninja, Blevins is the most followed Twitch gamer, and this collaboration helped Adidas tap into his massive following.